ahnopologetic/vebatim/docs/prd.md

 - Cloud-based infrastructure for easy scaling

 ## 6. Conclusion
-Verbatim addresses the critical need for alignment in data tracking across different roles in an organization.
+Vebatim addresses the critical need for alignment in data tracking across different roles in an organization.
 By providing integrated tools through both Figma and web interfaces, it streamlines the process of defining, implementing, and monitoring user events.
 The platform ensures that project managers, designers, engineers, and stakeholders can collaborate effectively while maintaining data quality and consistency.
 This solution will significantly reduce miscommunication, improve implementation accuracy, and enable better data-driven decision making across organizations.